 The Dependency Law Project provides legal representation to dependent children in foster care who are victims of abuse, neglect or abandonment.
 The goal is to give voice to the children’s express wishes and to ensure that they receive the rights, entitlements, benefits and services they are entitled to under state and federal law.

-The Children’s Education Legal Rights Project provides legal representation to students with needs that are not being met in the school system because of a learning disability, physical, mental or emotional disability, other health impairment, or other disabling condition under the Individuals With Disabilities Education Act (IDEA).
+The Children’s Education Legal Rights Project defends the right to education for children in our community.
+We provide legal representation to students with needs that are not being met in the school system because of a learning disability, physical, mental or emotional disability, other health impairment, or other disabling condition under the Individuals With Disabilities Education Act (IDEA).
 The IDEA ensures that all children with disabilities affecting their education have available to them a free and appropriate public education that emphasizes special education and related services designed to meet their unique needs and prepare them for further education, employment and independent living.
 Legal Aid attorneys provide services that include:

 - assisting students in receiving timely testing, IDEA eligibility determinations, and proper placement,